nathanlogie/neuro_arcade/docs/score_pipeline.md

 If the script exits with an error code other than 0, or the output printed isn't valid (either can't be parsed as json, or doesn't fall within the constraints of the game's score type), then the score will not be saved.
-The error will be logged for game admins to check, along with the result data which triggered it.
+The error will be logged for game admins to check, along with the unprocessed result data which triggered it.

 TODO - time limit for scripts